TomHarrop/ird-5acc-paper/ms/manuscript.md

 > *More primary branch do not correlate with increased rachis length but with reduced internode length.*

 Domesticated rice produces more seeds.
-In detail, each panicle of domesticated rice produces more spikelets, each extra spikelet translates to one more seed.
-Those extra spikelet must be lodged on the panicle, which, in domesticated rice, satisfies this requirement by producing complex branch structures.
+To do so, domesticated rice has to produce more spikelet, since each rice spikelet produces one single seed.
+Those extra spikelet on the panicle and rice, satisfies this requirement by producing complex panicle branch structures.

-Hereby we explore and describe how domesticated rice lodges more spikelets on its panicles, at the phenotypic and genetic level.
+Hereby we describe how domesticated rice lodges more spikelets on its panicles at the phenotypic level.
+We also explore how those phenotypes are determined transcriptomically.

-## Farmer selected a similar phenotype in panicles of Asian and African rice
+## In panicles of Asian and African rice, farmers selected for a similar phenotype

 We have measured panicle traits in 100 rice accessions of African and Asian rice.
-We show that independently domesticated accessions have similar phenotypes.
+We show that accessions that have been domesticated independently have similar phenotypes.

-The 100 rice accessions that we have measured belong to 4 rice species: the wild African rice *Oryza barthii*, the wild Asian rice *Oryza Rufipogon*, and the domesticated African rice *Oryza glaberrima* and the domesticated Asian rice,  *Oryza sativa*.
-Each species contributed 25 accessions that sum up to a total of 100 accessions
+Those 100 rice accessions belong to 4 rice species: the wild African rice *Oryza barthii*, the wild Asian rice *Oryza Rufipogon*, the domesticated African rice *Oryza glaberrima* and the domesticated Asian rice,  *Oryza sativa*.
+We have measured 25 accessions per species and 10 plants per accession.

+> **No, species per accession go in a table**

-The phenotypic traits were measured as reported by [@faroq2013p], and they are:
+For each plant, we have measured phenotypic traits as reported by [@faroq2013p], and they are:

 - Rachis Length,
 - Primary Branch Numbers,